unimarkup/specification/Frontend/Inlines.md

 This element adds a field name at the start of an inline text group that is enclosed inside `<>`.
 This field name may be used for certain output formats or extensions.
-If a field name is not known by an output format, or no extension is available to handle the field name, the inline field is treated as a normal [inline text group](#inline-text-group).
-Optional flags must be set before the field name.
+If a field name is not known by an output format, or no extension is available to handle the field name, the inline field is treated as a normal [inline text group](#inline-text-group) without the field name.

 **Note:** `<>` is not a placeholder in the usage examples.